canonical/opensearch-operator/docs/index.md

 ## In this documentation

-Charmed OpenSearch documentation has the following topics:
+Charmed OpenSearch documentation has the following topics.

 ### Get started